jambestwick/MultiCraft-legacy/doc/Other License.md

   WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
   See the License for the specific language governing permissions and limitations under the License.

-Retron2000:

-  1001Fonts Free For Commercial Use License (FFC)

-  Full copy of license you can find in source code: doc/Font Licenses/1001fonts-retron2000-eula.txt